hydroffice/hyo2_qc/docs/user_manual_chart_grid_xyz.rst

 * Select the **Grid xyz** tab on the bottom of the QC Tools interface.

-* Check the **Force conversion to geographic WGS84** checkbox if you want that the output coordinates are converted to geographic.
+* Check the **Force conversion to geographic WGS84** checkbox if you want the output coordinates converted to geographic.

 * In **Execution** (:numref:`fig_grid_xyz`), click **Grid XYZ v1**.